Unemployment Insurance Program

 The Maine Department of Labor's Unemployment Insurance (UI) programs provide unemployment benefits to eligible workers who become unemployed through no fault of their own, (as determined under Maine State law), and meet certain other eligibility requirements.

-View entire Tableau data set as spreadsheet - Monthly Claims by County
+View Tableau data - Monthly Claims by County

 - Unemployment Insurance (UI) - Maine Department of Labor